OpenSELab/BTLink/README.md

 - NL-NL Encoder: [RoBERTa-large](https://huggingface.co/roberta-large)
 - NL-PL Encoder: [CodeBERT](https://huggingface.co/microsoft/codebert-base)

-Besides, you can get our trained model and reproduce the experimental results from the link: [BTLink_saved_models](https://huggingface.co/microsoft/codebert-base).
+Besides, you can get our trained model and reproduce the experimental results from the link: [BTLink_saved_models](https://huggingface.co/microsoft/codebert-base)(2023.3.2: Because the model is too large, it is still uploading, please check it later).

 ### Start